 Illinois, another state that saw a large surge in enrollment this year compared with 2014, had relatively fewer residents getting assistance, with 78 percent.

 Reliance on government aid is higher in states where the federal government operates insurance marketplaces than in states like California that run their own systems.
 In many of those states, consumers are getting subsidies that top $300 a month on average, according to the data.

 In Mississippi, for example, that has meant the difference between an average monthly premium of $405 without subsidies and $52 with them.
 In Texas, the average premium drops from $328 a month to $89 a month with aid.

 “We now know in very tangible terms how much assistance the Affordable Care Act is providing to people,” said Larry Levitt, senior vice president at the nonprofit Kaiser Family Foundation, which has been closely tracking implementation of the law.

 “These subsidies have put health insurance within reach for people who couldn’t possibly pay hundreds of dollars per month on their own.”

 Altogether, close to 10 million of the 11.7 million people who enrolled in coverage this year could get subsidies, the report from the U.S. Department of Health and Human Services shows.
 Of that, nearly 1.3 million Californians qualified for assistance.

 The 2010 health law allows Americans who don’t get health benefits at work to shop among plans on state-based marketplaces.
+For example, they might want to look at things like these critical illness insurance rates to help them figure out what health insurance they need.
 The marketplaces are operated by the federal government in 37 states and by the states themselves in the rest, including California, Connecticut and Maryland.

 Consumers in states that operate their own marketplaces generally are less reliant on the subsidies, with fewer than two-thirds of enrollees qualifying in Colorado, Massachusetts and Vermont.